vida-place/open-earth-data/tutorials/duckdb_tutorial.md

 duckdb.sql(f"SELECT * FROM parquet_scan('{prefix}/by_country_s2/country_iso={country_iso}/*.parquet')").show()
 ```

-This loads in under 30 seconds, are big improvement!

-write something about execution time
+The second loading approach is performed under 30 seconds, which represents a big improvement compared to the first one!

 ## Count the building footprints and check the source

-Now, let's delve into some analysis on our dataset, focusing on the country Lesotho due to its smaller size.
+Now, let's delve into some analyses on our dataset, focusing on the country Lesotho due to its smaller size.
 Initially, we'll fetch the data from S3 and organize it into a DuckDB table:

 ```python
 partitions = "by_country_s2"